Can Minoxidil Cause Sexual Side Effects?

 Dermatitis

-The most common adverse effect of topical minoxidil is dermatitis at the site of application, which causes itchy, scaly skin.
+One of the most common adverse effects of topical minoxidil is dermatitis at the site of application, which causes itchy, scaly skin.
+Dermatitis is a catch-all term for swelling or irritation of your skin.

 Hypertrichosis

-Hypertrichosis (a fancy word for excessive hair growth) is another common adverse reaction of minoxidil.
+Hypertrichosis (a fancy word for excessive hair growth) is another potential adverse reaction of minoxidil.
 This is good for your scalp but not so great for your other body parts.

-When hypertrichosis occurs, it’s typically seen with body hair — on the face, arms and legs.
-The issue usually resolves within one to five months after stopping minoxidil.
+But when hypertrichosis occurs, it’s typically seen with body hair — on the face, arms and legs.
+The issue usually resolves within months after stopping minoxidil.
+(It’s also been reported in infants from accidental skin-to-skin contact with treated areas.)

-This side effect is most common with the 5% application of topical minoxidil, and it’s more common in women than men.
+This side effect is most common with the 5 percent application of topical minoxidil, and it’s more common in women than men.
 When applying minoxidil solution, make sure it only touches your scalp and doesn’t drip onto your face, neck or shoulders.

-See our detailed guide to learn exactly how to apply minoxidil.
+Make sure you’re using this treatment appropriately with our detailed guide to how to apply minoxidil.

 Hair Shedding

-It seems weird, but minoxidil can sometimes cause a surprising side effect: increased hair shedding.
+It seems counterintuitive, but minoxidil can sometimes cause a surprising side effect: increased hair shedding.

 This is due to the drug’s shortening of the resting phase of the hair growth cycle.
 Known as the telogen phase, this is when a strand of hair completes its growth and falls out.